 class during previous quarters are not available for review by the student,

-and any student who reviews such will be considered to have cheated.
-Neither
+and any student who reviews such will be considered to have violated the

-this nor any other form of academic dishonesty will be tolerated.
-For
+policies on academic honesty.
+Neither this nor any other form of academic dishonesty

 will be tolerated.
 In the frame below is Northeastern’s Academic Honesty and Integrity Policy: